micheleriva/brainfuck-uglifier-crystal/README.md

 [->+++<]>++.    # Point
 ```

-Parse it in Ruby like this:
+Parse it in Crystal like this:

 ```crystal
 program = Uglifier.new "./test/test.bf"